Get 15% off your first order with code 'WELCOME15'

 What is Tarnish?

-Sunday moon jewellery is made from 925 Sterling Silver, which is then plated with 14k or 18k Gold.
+Sunday moon jewellery is made from 925 Sterling Silver, or Stainless Steel (our waterproof edit!) which is then plated with 14k or 18k Gold.
 Tarnish is an oxidisation of silver jewellery, that usually displays as a dull, grey, or black film coating over the jewellery.
 Silver tarnish is a form of corrosion, but unlike rust, it does not destroy the underlying metal.
 Because the tarnishing process only affects the top layers, the tarnished layer itself will ultimately protect the underlying silver.
 Tarnish develops as a chemical reaction with air-based components.
 As the reaction develops, the silver will change colour from a shiny, mirror bright surface, to a yellow sheen, to completely black, depending on how long the process is allowed to continue.

 Tarnish is a result of a chemical reaction between the silver and sulphur-containing substances in the air.
 The silver from your jewellery combines with sulphur and forms silver sulphide.
 Silver sulphide is black.
 When a thin coating of silver sulphide forms on the surface of silver, it darkens the silver.
 That’s what we call "tarnish".